-AU & US Guidelines for Tax on Non-Distributed Proceeds
+Guidelines for Tax on Non-Distributed Proceeds

 Overview

-This section details AU & US Market practice principles regarding tax on non-distributed proceeds events.
+This section details Market practice principles regarding tax on non-distributed proceeds events.
 The document will describe general market practice principles for tax on non-distributed proceeds events as well as specific rules per usage of each ISO20022 Corporate Action message used in the tax on non-distributed proceeds full lifecycle flow.

+Specifically Non- Distributed Proceeds refers to a situation where holders of securities are “Deemed” to have received income, resulting in a withholding tax obligation.
+Withholding Agents have requirements to withhold tax on the deemed distribution and may have the obligation to perform year-end tax reporting for the deemed distribution to holders.

+For the background legal framework refer to:

+US Regulation: Section 305(c) of the Internal Revenue Code (IRC)RC and Dividend Equivalent Payment (DEP) under Section 871(m) of the IRC

+Australian Legislation: The Tax Laws Amendment (New Tax System for Managed Investment Trusts) Act 2016 establishes a new class of trust known as an attribution managed investment trust (AMIT)

 The SR2018 approved changes related to Tax on non-distributed proceeds processing are also documented within this paper.
 Please note that this market practice is based upon the SR2018 standards implementation in November 2018.

 ISO 20022 Corporate Action Messages within Tax on non-distributed proceeds Flow